A pattern catalog matters when it helps teams choose fewer solutions, not accumulate more abstractions.

 Go + gRPC

-High performance services with Protocol Buffers.
+High-performance services with gRPC and Protocol Buffers.

 Event Streaming

-Main conclusions
+Main takeaways

 Related chapters